 There are a number of ways in which the Council will take the lead, including working with partners and through direct investment ourselves.
-The Council has a successful track record of acquiring property as part of its Commercial Investment Strategy.
-These acquisitions both generate a financial return that supports the objective of making the Council financially resilient and self-sufficient, and contribute to making Maidstone a thriving place.
-We will continue to seek good quality investment opportunities.
+In addition to investment in temporary accommodation, the Council has a successful track record of acquiring non-residential property within the borough.

-Where appropriate, we will seek to achieve the necessary scale of investment by identifying joint venture partners.
-The amount available for direct investment by Maidstone Council is governed by the overall size of the capital programme, but we will adopt a flexible approach within this constraint in order to take advantage of investment opportunities that meet our criteria.
+Where appropriate, we will seek to achieve the necessary scale of investment by identifying external funding or partnership arrangements.
+The amount available for direct investment by Maidstone Council is governed by the overall size of the capital programme, but we will adopt a flexible approach within this constraint in order to take advantage of opportunities that meet our criteria.

-Specific projects that will contribute to a Thriving Place include Maidstone East, where the Council is working in partnership with Kent County Council to redevelop a key site next to the railway station, and the Kent Medical Campus, where the Council has secured external funding to match the Council's own funds to provide £10.5 million in total to create an Innovation Centre for growing businesses in the life science, heathcare and med-tech sectors.
+Specific projects that will contribute to a Thriving Place include Maidstone East, where the Council is working in partnership with Kent County Council to redevelop a key site next to the railway station, and the Kent Medical Campus, where the Council has secured external funding to match the Council's own funds to provide £10.5 million in total to create an Innovation Centre for growing businesses in the life science, healthcare and med-tech sectors.

 The Council has already made a significant investment in improving the public realm in the Town Centre.
-The current capital programme includes a further investment of \pounds 1.5 million, including partner contributions, in the bus station to improve its efficiency and attractiveness to customers.
+The current capital programme includes a further investment of £1 million, including partner contributions, in the bus station to improve its efficiency and attractiveness to customers.